coder/coder/docs/templates/resource-metadata.md

 - [Secrets](../secrets.md#displaying-secrets)
 - Important file paths

-and anything else your Terraform resources expose.
+and any other Terraform resource attribute.

 ## Example